 (“The neglected one”)

 As a result, the VIP roster ended up full of lesser-known acts, many of them white pop and rock signings, and the VIP discography is accordingly stacked with under-promoted non-hits that Motown wasn’t likely to dedicate much sales and marketing effort to breaking.
 It was said that if your record came out on VIP, it was a clear indicator of how much of a priority your career was (or, more accurately, wasn’t) with the Motown top brass.
+Rarely has a label name seemed more ironic; in Motown’s eyes, VIP artists were anything but VIPs.

-For the first couple of years, VIP singles came out with an incredibly naff-looking cheap yellow label which just screamed “budget”, before a considerably smarter and much more professional-looking orange/white/yellow design took over in the mid-Sixties.
+For the first couple of years, VIP singles came out with an incredibly naff-looking cheap yellow label which just screamed “budget”, before a considerably smarter and much more professional-looking orange/white/brown design took over in the mid-Sixties.

 The first VIP single release was Patrice Holloway’s Stevie in December 1963.
 Fittingly, only a few copies were pressed before the single’s release was cancelled.
 VIP went on to put out nearly sixty singles before the label’s final release, the perhaps appropriately-titled Feel Like Givin’ Up by Posse, in February 1972.